houbena/training-module-demo/README.md

-#Introduction
+# Introduction

 This a short training module made by me using Docker, Katacoda, and simple editing tools such as Keynote, iMovie.

 The topic of this module is about building container images.
-It assumes basic knowledge of running containers.
+This module distinguish itself from other modules that handle the same topic.
+Beyond the basic knowledge, it provides **best practices**, **troubleshooting** and explains the **concepts** while most learning modules stick to the simple how-to approach.

-#Contents
+# Contents

 This module includes: